EvaNiessen/Performance-Evaluation-Game/README.md

 Necessary modules for PsychoPy3 (running with Python 3) are configparser, numpy and imutils.

+Start SIG from 'main' script.
+Enter participant ID at the beginning of the script (logfiles will be saved with  this extension).

 Setting file should be updated before running.
 Below is an explanation of each variable:

 [General]